In my last post, I explored end-line & mid-line feminine endings, and simple variations formed by adjusting the stress of single syllables.

 Affec | tion, puh. | You speak | like a green girl

 And here is the beat placement of a line with an appended pyrrhic followed by a spondee:

 Whereas the minor ionic is an indivisible 4-syllable unit (it cannot be broken down into individual feet), the appended pyrrhic followed by a spondee is just that: one foot followed by another foot.
 I would compare this metrical configuration to the dispondee (two spondees laid next to each other: ‘Rich gifts wax poor…’): like the dispondee, this pattern provides the effect of two blocks being laid next to each other; but unlike the dispondee these are contrasting blocks – one light, one heavy.
-It’s an aesthetically appealing pattern, and one which you will find most frequently in Shakespeare’s poetic verse (the sonnets and his two narrative poems).
+It’s an aesthetically appealing pattern; and though this last example is from a play, it is one which you will find most frequently in Shakespeare’s poetic verse (the sonnets and his two narrative poems).